tmolteno/spotless/README.md

 ## Changes

 * 0.4.1 Use the disko sphere.
+        Clean up unused code.
+        Use harmonics from disko.
 * 0.4.0 Move to github repository.
 Add to pypi.
 Use disko for utility functions.
         Add a --version CLI argument
 * 0.3.0 Update to python3